-A printer is an external hardware output device that takes the electronic data stored on a computer or other device and generates a hard copy of it.
-For example, if you created a report on your computer you could print several copies to hand out at a staff meeting.
-Printers are one of the most popular computer peripherals and are commonly used to print text and photos.
-The picture to the right is an example of an inkjet computer printer, the Lexmark Z605.
+A printer is an external hardware output device that takes the electronic data stored on a computer or other device and generates a hard copy.
+For example, if you created a report on your computer, you could print several copies to hand out at a staff meeting.
+Printers are one of the most popular computer peripherals and print text and photos.
+The picture is an inkjet printer, the Lexmark Z605.

 Types of printers

-Below is a list of all the different types of computer printers.
-Today, the most common printers used with a computer are Inkjet and Laser printers.
+Below are different types of computer printers.
+Today, the most common printers are inkjet and laser printers.

 - 3D printer